safespring/web/content/blogg/2023/2023-04-using-cloutility-api-client-to-auto-enroll-backup-clients.md

 The `GetConsumers()` method retrieves a list of consumers within a given business-unit and returns a slice of `Consumer` structs.
 It takes the following parameters:

-- `bUnitID`: An integer representing the business-unit ID.
-We will be passing the ID of the current user's business-unit.
+- `bUnitID`(integer): We will be passing the ID of the current user's business-unit.

-To make sure we are creating a new consumer using a unique hostname identifier we will loop over the result and abort execution if the hostname matches an already present consumer.
+To make sure we are creating a new consumer using a unique hostname identifier we will also need to loop over the result and abort execution if the hostname matches an already present consumer.

+*NOTE: There is no inherit limitation within the service that prevents setting up consumers with the same name.
+The actual identifier will be the ID generated upon creation.*

 ## Creating a New Consumer

-If no consumer with the current hostname exists, we'll proceed to create a new consumer within the context of the users business-unit, using the `CreateConsumer()` method.
-Here's what it looks like:
+If no consumer with the current hostname exists, we'll proceed to create one within the context of the users business-unit, using the `CreateConsumer()` method:

 ```go
 func (c *AuthenticatedClient) CreateConsumer(bUnitID int, name string) (Consumer, error)
 ```

-The `CreateConsumer()` method creates a new consumer within a business-unit and returns a  `Consumer` struct.
-It takes the following parameters:
+The `CreateConsumer()` method creates a new consumer within a business-unit and returns a  `Consumer` struct containing ID, name, creation date etc. It takes the following parameters:

-- `bUnitID`: An integer representing the business-unit ID where we will (once again) pass the ID of the current user's business-unit
+- `bUnitID`(integer): We will (once again) pass the ID of the current user's business-unit.
-- `name`: A string representing the consumer name for which we will use the hostname of the current workstation.
+- `name`(string): The consumer name, we will use the hostname of the current server.

 ## Creating a Backup Node

-A consumer (or consumption-unit), is an entity containing metadata such as friendly-name, tags and billing data.
+A consumer (or consumption-unit as it's referred to within the web portal), is an entity containing metadata such as friendly-name, tags and billing data.
 But we still need to create an actual backup node within our newly created consumer.
 For this we'll use the `CreateNode()` method:

 ```go
 func (c *AuthenticatedClient) CreateNode(bUnitID, consumerID, osTypeID, nodeTypeID, domainID, clientOptionSetID int, contact string) (Node, error)
 ```

 The `CreateNode()` method creates a backup node associated with a consumer and returns a new `Node` struct.
-It takes the following parameters:
+It requires the following parameters:

 - `bUnitID`(integer): As before we'll be using the current user's business-unit.
-- `consumerID`(integer): We'll pass the ID of the consumer we just created.
+- `consumerID`(integer): The consumer in which to place the backup node.
+We'll pass the ID of the consumer we just created.
-- `osType`(integer): Here we pass the constant `osTypeID`that we initially declared as ID 3.
-A Windows workstation should have the value 2.
+- `osType`(integer): Here we pass the constant `osTypeID`that we, further up, declared.
+At Safespring Backup a linux server has ID 3.
+A Windows server would have the ID 2.
-- `clientType`(integer): The ID of the type of client were enrolling, we'll be passing the value of `nodeTypeID` which for Workstation has the ID of 2.
+- `clientType`(integer): The ID of the type of client we are enrolling, we'll be passing the value of `nodeTypeID` which for a Fileserver has the ID of 1.
 - `domain`(integer): The domain determines the retention period.
 We will be using the STANDARD domain with ID 1, which at Safespring Backup retains 180 days of backup.
-- `clientOptionSetID`(integer): Backup client optionset to use.
-We'll use the DEDUP_AND_COMPRESS optionset
+- `clientOptionSetID`(integer): Backup client Optionset to use.
+We'll use the DEDUP_AND_COMPRESS Optionset
 - `contact`(string): Contact regarding the backup node.
-Typically the departament responsible for the backup node.
+Typically the departament responsible for managing the backup node.

-## Activating the workstation
+## Activating the server

-Having created both a consumption-unit(consumer) and a backup node on the serverside we now have to activate the node in order to retrieve the username and password to pass along to the IBM Spectrum Protect Backup-Archive Client that will be running on the workstation and which will actually be performing the backups.
+Having created both a consumer (consumption-unit) and a backup node at the server level we now have to activate the node in order to retrieve the username and password to pass along to the IBM Spectrum Protect Backup-Archive Client that will be running on the server and which will actually be performing the backups.
 This is done using the `ActivateNode()` method:
 ```go
 func (c *AuthenticatedClient) ActivateNode(bUnitID, consumerID int) (Node, error)
 ```